-the old familiar short range battle practice.
+The past year marked a return by the battleehips to the old familiar short range battle practice.
 The interest shown and the results obtained in this practice were highly gratifying.
-The average hit per gun per minute of all calibers, except the 3-inch A.A., were higher than ever before, and in the 14-inch the improvement was most marked.
+The average hit per gan per minute of all calibers, except the 3-inch A.A., were higher than ever before, and in the 14-inch the improvement was most marked.
 The average hits per gun per minute of 14-inch 50 caliber turrets was 1.50 and of 14-inch 45 caliber turrets 1.55, as against the previous high average of 1.19, obtained in 1921, an increase of about 30% in effective volume of fire.
-Five-inch 51 caliber guns averaged 4.50 against a previous high average, in 1920, of 3.92.
+Fiveinch 51 caliber guns averaged 4.50 against a previous high average, in 1920, of 3.92.

-There is no doubt that this practice arouses great interest and is an excellent incentive in elementary training.
+There is no doubt that this practice arounes great interest and is an excellent incentive in elementary training.
 It affords, however, no training whatever in director fire.
 Unfortunately, it has been necessary to abandon mort range director practice, in order to avoid crowding the periods which can be allotted to gunnery exercises.
 The idea seems to be a short range battle practice which will combine both pointer and director fire, but to date no completely satisfactory practice of this nature has been devised.
-The combined practice fired by the battleships in 1923 was an excellent training, but created great dissatisfaction owing to the difficulty of determining the hits, and the time which elapsed before the scores could be finally announced.
+The combined practice fired by the battleships in 1923 was an excellent training, but created great dissatisfaction owing to the difficulty of detergining the hits, and the time which elapsed before the scores could be finally announced.
 The target for this form of practice must be at a range sufficiently great to avoid too many artificialities in the director system, and yet must be large enough to catch all properly aimed shots.